Joining Derek Hobson for this heat were judges Jack Parnell, Jimmy Henney, Martin Jackson and making his New Faces panel debut was Norman Vaughan.

 Ofanchi secured a recording contract with Pye Records and New Faces judge Tony Hatch produced their first single Sweet Surrender in 1976.
 Later in their career they supported Gilbert O’Sullivan when he played at Newcastle City Hall in February 1978.

-In a change to listings in many publications at the time the act The Millionaires did not appear on the show, however it appears that the comedy impression group White Gold replaced them.
+In a change to listings in many publications at the time the act The Millionaires did not appear on the show, but instead the comedy impression group White Gold appeared instead and finished runners-up.

 Vocalist and guiarist Steve Cockburn (real surname of Somers) had started out as a singer/songwriter in the London Folk Clubs in the 1960s.
 He was spotted by a show scout and invited for an audition to appear on the show.
 After appearing on New Faces Steve joined British hit pop/folk group ‘The Settlers’ and appeared on national and international TV.
 Steve later played alongside Lonnie Donegan, Joe Brown, Johnny Tillotson, Lulu, Don Everly and even toured with Glen Campbell, Johnny Cash and Billy Jo Spears.